 Updating how Kamal runs the Traefik Docker container

-First, we’ll set up the options section to configure additional arguments Kamal passes along when executing docker run during deploys.
+during deploys.
 These settings will allow us to start the Traefik proxy with a few required settings.
 We’ll need to change two things with how Kamal starts up the service:

-• We need to map port 443 on the server to port 443 on Traefik for secure HTTPS connectivity.
+- We need to map port 443 on the server to port 443 on Traefik for secure HTTPS connectivity.

-• We also need to mount a file from the host server to the container to store the SSL certificate data from Let’s Encrypt.
+- We also need to mount a file from the host server to the container to store the SSL certificate data from Let’s Encrypt.

-We can achieve these two steps by adding the following configuration settings under options:
+We can achieve these two steps by adding the following configuration settings under options

 traefik: